thijs/android-ecl-bootstrap/README.md

 files you'd need to change are the `.asd`, the `.deps` and the `.lisp` files.

+You can also symlink only the `.asd` file of your project into this directory.
+It works mostly the same as the `local-projects` directory in a `Quicklisp` system, with some added requirements, for which, read on.

-The seperate package files are of course not strictly necessary.
+The separate package files are of course not strictly necessary.

-The example as setup actually builds two seperate `.fas` files (`module.fas` and `other.fas`), although only one is actually used in the rest of the example project code.
+The example as set up actually builds two separate `.fas` files (`module.fas` and `other.fas`), although only one is actually used in the rest of the example project code.